Abditus0/SOC-Simulation/README.md

 I will be adding way more in the future.

+## The background noise simulator

+A separate PowerShell script (UserNoise) runs on the VM as a scheduled task at logon.
+It simulates a real user doing real things so the alert feed isn't dead silent before the attack starts.
+282 different actions across browsing files, reading event logs, DNS lookups to 36 real domains, registry reads, network checks, scheduled task queries, all the normal stuff a Windows user generates.

+Each action runs in its own isolated PowerShell subprocess via a temp script file.
+I use `-File` instead of `-EncodedCommand` because encoded commands trigger AV rules.
+Temp files get cleaned up immediately after each action.
+Random 25-35 second intervals so the noise pattern doesn't look scripted.

+Without this, false alarms would be too easy to spot and also adds noise.
+With it, I have to actually read the alerts to know what's real.

 ## How the scoring works

 When you submit your report it goes to Claude along with the answer key (what actually ran on the VM).
 Claude isn't guessing here.
 It already knows exactly what happened because the simulator tells it.
 So the grading is based on real facts, not Claude trying to figure things out on its own.